Sustainable Development Goals

 The Nordics

-The basis for the measurement of progress on this target is the IMFs Financial Soundness Indicators, which consist of seven indicators that aim to assess the strenghts and vulnerabilities of countries' financial systems.
+The basis for the measurement of progress on this target is the IMF’s Financial Soundness Indicators, which consists of seven indicators aimed at assessing the strengths and vulnerabilities of countries’ financial systems.

 While no target level is set in the global indicator framework, the OECD has operationalised the 2030-target by benchmarking performance against the level achieved by top OECD performers in 2015.